Radin Mas Single Member Constituency

-The Radin Mas Single Member Constituency is a single-member constituency (SMC) in central Singapore.
-It is managed by Tanjong Pagar Town Council.
-The current Member of Parliament (MP) for the constituency is Melvin Yong from the governing People's Action Party (PAP).
+The Radin Mas Single Member Constituency (Note: Kawasan Undi Perseorangan Radin Mas; 拉丁马士单选区; ராடின் மாஸ் தனித்தொகுதி) is a single-member constituency (SMC) situated in central Singapore.
+It is managed by Tanjong Pagar Town Council (TPTC).
+The current Member of Parliament (MP) for the constituency is Melvin Yong from the People's Action Party (PAP).

 History

-First existence (1976–1988)

-Radin Mas Constituency was created prior to the 1976 general election; PAP candidate Govindasamy Naidu defeated Othman bin Abdullah from the Workers' Party (WP) with 75.65% of the vote.

-In 1977, a by-election was called after Naidu died in office.
-Bernard Chen retained the constituency for the PAP, defeating J. B. Jeyaretnam, the secretary-general of the WP, with 70.59% of the vote.
-Syed Abu Bakar Alsagoff, an independent, had also attempted to contest the by-election; however, he was disqualified after the end of nominations for being absent from the official register of electors, having not voted during the 1976 general election.

-During the 1980 and 1984 general elections, two different PAP candidates retained the constituency against WP candidate Wong Hong Toy, respectively obtaining 64.07% and 53.78% of the vote.

-Prior to the 1988 general election, with the creation of group representation constituencies (GRCs), Radin Mas Constituency was abolished and made part of the three-member Tiong Bahru GRC.

-Second existence (2011–present)

-For the 2011 general election, Radin Mas Single Member Constituency was carved from Tanjong Pagar GRC, which it had previously belonged to as a division.
-(Note: Tanjong Pagar GRC replaced Tiong Bahru GRC upon the latter's abolition in 1991.)
+Radin Mas SMC was created prior to the 2011 general election from Tanjong Pagar Group Representation Constituency (GRC), which it had previously belonged to as a division.
 Sam Tan, the incumbent PAP MP for the division, stood for reelection, defeating Yip Yew Weng from the National Solidarity Party (NSP) with 67.1% of the vote.

 In the 2015 general election, blogger Han Hui Hui ran as an independent candidate for the constituency.
 She won 10.03% of the vote, losing her election deposit of S$14,500 in the process for not winning at least 12.5% of the vote.
 Tan, on the other hand, retained the SMC with an improved 77.25% of the vote in a three-cornered fight.

 Prior to the 2020 general election, Tan retired from politics.
-Melvin Yong, the incumbent MP for the Moulmein–Cairnhill division in Tanjong Pagar GRC, was fielded by the PAP to retain the SMC; he garnered 74.01% of the vote, defeating Kumar Appavoo, candidate for the Reform Party (RP), who had been contesting the SMC since 2015.
+Melvin Yong, the incumbent MP for the Moulmein–Cairnhill division of Tanjong Pagar GRC, was fielded by the PAP to retain the SMC; he garnered 74.01% of the vote, defeating Kumar Appavoo, candidate for the Reform Party (RP), who had been contesting the SMC since 2015.

 In the 2025 general election, another three-cornered fight occurred in Radin Mas SMC after Darryl Lo, an independent candidate, ran in the constituency, claiming that there was no "credible opposition" in the constituency.
 He won 23.52% of the vote, while Appavoo, now under the banner of the People's Alliance for Reform (PAR), a political coalition, lost his $13,500 deposit with 7.36% of the vote.
 Yong won reelection with 69.12% of the vote.